• Skip to main content

 Storage tips

 This salad stores pretty well.
 The dressing feels quite liquid-y especially over time if the water from the cucumbers ooze out, but simply stir well before serving.
-It should be ok to keep in the fridge for about 2 days, longer than that might make the salad a little too soft with the veggies less crunchy.
+It should be ok to keep in an airtight container the fridge for about 2 days, longer than that might make the salad a little too soft with the veggies less crunchy.

 Close up on a bowl of carrot and cucumber salad garnished with peanuts and sesame seeds and a side of avocado toasts.